 Two-year technical colleges require different placement tests, not the ACT or SAT.
 The main purpose of the placement test is to help students identify strengths and needs, and to build a solid plan for success.
-The primary test used by York Technical College is COMPASS.
-The COMPASS (Computer-adapted Placement Assessment and Support Services) test measures skills in reading, English and mathematics.
-COMPASS is available on the York Technical College campus for a fee.
+The primary test used by York Technical College is Next Gen (also called Accuplacer).
+Next Gen is available on the York Technical College campus for a fee.